macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex47"></a>ex47
-Write a function who concat 3 list
+Write a function that concat 3 list
 Ex:
 \>\> concatList([0, 9, 8], [3, 4, 2], ["false", "true", 5])
 [0, 9, 8, 3, 4, 2, 'false', 'true', 5]